vsmjs/vsm-dictionary-local/DictionaryLocal.spec.md

 Notes:
-+ Callbacks are called in a truly asynchronous way (via `setTimeout(, 0)`, i.e. on the next event-loop) in order to show consistent, guaranteed-ansynchronous behavior.
++ Callbacks are called in a truly asynchronous way (via `setTimeout(, 0)`, i.e. on the next event-loop) in order to show consistent, guaranteed-asynchronous behavior.
-  This makes this local Dictionary implementation behave in the exact same way as one that would interface with a remote server.
+  This makes this local VsmDictionary implementation behave in the exact same way as one that would interface with a remote server.
 + For basic data types and Get/Add/Update/Delete functionality: see the parent class `Dictionary`, where these concepts and functions are explained in detail.